 International pop icon Michael Jackson’s “The Earth Song” is likely the most well-known environmental song ever made.
 Using a series of questions to help us all reflect on our responsibility to the earth, Jackson’s main question is “What have we done to the world?”
 If any song is going to inspire you to do something for the earth, it’s The Earth Song!

+We hope this list of Environmental Songs has strengthened your connection with the earth and inspires you to do something to go green!
 If you’re looking for some more new music that will have you feeling inspired, go check out these 10 inspiring songs that make you want to change the world!

 Don't Use Facebook?
 Then Use The Comments Box Below! :)